 -->'''Cordelia''': I learned something, too.
 I learned, um, men are evil?
 Oh wait, I knew that.
 I learned that LA is full of self-serving phonies.
 No, had that one down, too.
 Ahh...sex is bad?

 -->'''Cordelia''': Okay.
 I learned that I have two people I trust absolutely with my life.
 And that part's new.

 -->'''Wesley''': (starts to tear up and wipes his eyes) Allergies.

-* In "Five By Five", when Angel and Faith crash into the street in the middle of their fight, rain begins to fall and the cynic taunts from Faith start turning into desperate screams, begging Angel to kill her, countered by soft refusals by Angel, and Faith's final complete breakdown, which prompts Angel to hug her tight and comfort her as they both collapse to the ground.
+* In "Five By Five", when Angel and Faith crash into the street in the middle of their fight, rain begins to fall and the cynical taunts from Faith start turning into desperate screams, [[DeathSeeker begging Angel to kill her]], countered by soft refusals by Angel, and Faith's final complete breakdown, which prompts Angel to hug her tight and comfort her as they both collapse to the ground.

 ** And later, he tenderly tucks her into his bed, putting an extra blanket over her for warmth.

 *** Angel's entire relationship with Faith in those two episodes and later in Season 4 is generally very heartwarming.
 Is it any wonder these two got a spin-off comic series years later?